jerrychlee/HackerRank/README.md

 # HackerRank
-# This repository is my solutions in HackerRank.
+This repository is my solution in HackerRank.